Darxo/Hardened/README.md

 - New perks introduced by this mod are refunded and removed from your perk tree, when you remove Hardened mod and re-learned when you add Hardened back in (if you have the available perk points)

 ## Incompatible with
-- [**Cook and Blacksmith Fix**](https://www.nexusmods.com/battlebrothers/mods/668): Hardened ships its own fix for the cook.
-Though it does not fix the Blacksmith (yet?)
+- [**Cook and Blacksmith Fix**](https://www.nexusmods.com/battlebrothers/mods/668): Hardened ships its own fix for the hitpoint recovery float issue and the rest is fixed in vanilla 1.5.1.4+

 # License